ismailgunayy/python-note-generator/README.md

 <br>
 ## Requirements

-If you **only** want to generate notes, you don't have to set anything up.
+If you **only** want to generate notes, you don't have to set anything up and run the `init.py` directly.
 `winsound` package is **already built-in** Python.

 **However**, if you want to see how the program scrapes the data, you will need to install this packages: